 Multiple Cloud Secrets Accessed by Source Address

-This rule detects authenticated sessions accessing secret stores across multiple cloud providers from the same source address within a short period of time.
-Adversaries with access to compromised credentials or session tokens may attempt to retrieve secrets from services such as AWS Secrets Manager, Google Secret Manager, or Azure Key Vault in rapid succession to expand their access or exfiltrate sensitive information.
+This rule detects authenticated sessions accessing secret stores across multiple environments from the same source address within a short period of time, including cloud providers (AWS, GCP, Azure) and Kubernetes clusters.
+Adversaries with access to compromised credentials or session tokens may attempt to retrieve secrets from services such as AWS Secrets Manager, Google Secret Manager, Azure Key Vault, or Kubernetes Secrets in rapid succession to expand their access or exfiltrate sensitive information.

 Elastic rule (View on GitHub)